UC Santa Barbara Events Center: The Tortilla Technical

 During the 1980s, students threw toilet paper onto the court after the first Gaucho basket.
 After the school cracked down on this practice around 1990, students started a new tradition of tossing tortillas onto the court like frisbees after the first UCSB basket.
-The team would then be assessed a technical foul for delay of game while the tortillas were cleaned up, a tradition that became known as "The Tortilla Technical."
+The team would then be assessed a technical foul for delay of game while the tortillas were cleaned up.
+This tradition became known as "The Tortilla Technical."

 During an early 1990s game, one of ESPN's professional video cameras was ruined when tortilla fragments got into the mechanism.
 While UCSB paid for a replacement camera, ESPN was skittish about returning to the Thunderdome.
 Despite continued pleading from the players and coaches to stop the practice, the tradition continued unabated.
 When ESPN finally returned to the Thunderdome for a 1997 game against Pacific, the game was interrupted by three "Tortilla Technicals," including one incident late in the game where a tortilla nearly hit coach Jerry Pimm in the face.
 Following this incident, UCSB officials began searching students for tortillas as they entered the arena.
 Apart from a few sporadic instances of tortilla-tossing, the novelty has worn off.

-While the tortillas have stopped flying at The Thunderdome, raucous students have brought the practice to Harder Stadium, home of the 2006 NCAA champion UC Santa Barbara Gauchos men's soccer team, where no such penalties are enforced.
+While the tortillas have stopped flying at The Thunderdome, raucous students have brought the practice to Harder Stadium, home of the 2006 NCAA champion UC Santa Barbara Gauchos men's soccer team; no such penalties are enforced there.